HangHu-sys/HangHu-sys.github.io/_pages/about.md

 I'm actively seeking a PhD position in systems and modern hardware.
 Feel free to take a look at my [CV](/files/CV_HangHu.pdf) :）

 Research Interests
 ======
 My research focuses on optimizing data management and processing systems through advances in parallel and distributed computing, memory architecture, and hardware accelerators.
-My work aims to develop tools that benefits programming and improve both performance and energy efficiency in heterogeneous architectures.
+My work aims to develop tools that benefit programming and improve both performance and energy efficiency in heterogeneous architectures.
 I'm also open to broader topics such as systems for machine learning.